Machine-Learning-NITKKR-2025/Intelligent-Hostel-Ecosystem-using-Swarm-Intelligence/README.md

 ## How to run
 1. Put the dataset at `data/hostel_energy_data_3hourly.csv` (or update path in scripts).
-2. Create a virtualenv and install dependencies:
+2. Create a virtualenv and install dependencies inside the project folder:
 ```bash
 python -m venv venv
 source venv/bin/activate